O'Garvin History, Family Crest & Coats of Arms

 Early Origins of the O'Garvin family

-Another 269 words (19 lines of text) covering the years 1000, 1527 and 1595 are included under the topic Early O'Garvin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Garvin research.
+Another 135 words (10 lines of text) covering the years 1000, 1527 and 1595 are included under the topic Early O'Garvin History in all our PDF Extended History products and printed products wherever possible.

 O'Garvin Spelling Variations